Back to List

 Acme Maps shows the access site located on a topographic map.
 The Acme Maps website is not part of ExploreRI.org.

-This is a site for launching hand-carried boats and it is also a portage.
-This typically means that to continue paddling down the river past this site you will have to portage your boat around a dam or other obstruction.
+This is a site for launching boats from trailers and it is also a portage, which typically means that to continue paddling down the river past this site you will have to portage your boat around a dam or other obstruction.
+Boat ramps can normally be used to launch canoes and kayaks but please do your best to keep the boat ramp clear for boat trailers.

 This site provides access to the following water bodies in the Pawcatuck River watershed: Pawcatuck River.